rusty-raven/bigspring/content/english/faq/_index.md

 {{</ faq >}}

 {{< faq "I need a unique report, can you make it?" >}}
-E5C Analytics would be pleased to have an opportunity to respond to a custom reporting or data analysis need.
+E5C Analytics would be pleased to respond to a custom reporting or data analysis need.
 Drop us an email describing your analysis or reporting need and let us reply with how we can help you fulfill your requirement.
 {{</ faq >}}